syncfusion-content/javascript-docs/js/TreeGrid/Getting-Started.md

 The **Essential Javascript TreeGrid** has been designed to represent and edit the hierarchical data.

-This section explains how to create a **ejTreeGrid** control in your application with hierarchical data source and enable sorting and editing.
+This section explains how to create a **TreeGrid** widget in your application with hierarchical data source and enable sorting and editing.
 The following screenshot displays the output.

 {% include image.html url="/js/TreeGrid/Getting-Started_images/Getting-Started_img1.png"%}